jgneff/openjfx/README.md

 OpenJFX is the open-source project that develops JavaFX.
 This project builds [Snap packages](https://snapcraft.io/openjfx) of OpenJFX directly from its [source repository](https://github.com/openjdk/jfx).
 These packages, together with OpenJDK 11 or later, provide everything you need to develop a JavaFX application on Linux, including all of the latest JAR files, native libraries, JMOD archives, API documentation, and source code of JavaFX.

-The OpenJFX 17 general-availability (GA) release and OpenJFX 18 early-access (EA) builds are published for all of the hardware platforms listed below, identified by their Debian architecture name and machine hardware name:
+The OpenJFX general-availability (GA) release and early-access (EA) builds are published for all of the hardware platforms listed below, identified by their Debian architecture name and machine hardware name:

 | Architecture | Hardware | OpenJFX 17 GA | OpenJFX 18 EA |
 |:------------:|:--------:|:-------------:|:-------------:|